Oranges and lemons,

 In a curious side note, it was at this very same Union School in Hanwell where Charlie Chaplin and his brother were educated in the 1890s while their mother was an inmate of the Newington workhouse.
 In his autobiography, Chaplin recalls that his mother went to the bother of extricating herself from the workhouse in order to retrieve her sons, and spend the day with them at Kennington Park (a place with a connection to my own family, see A Tale of Two Parks).
 At the end of this halcyon few hours, the family had to face the degrading process of admitting themselves to the workhouse all over again.
 This was not an uncommon event, as families attempted to meet up with each other, however briefly, or survive outside the workhouse for longer periods.
 But it could be extremely difficult for ex-workhouse inmates to re-establish themselves in the community, and before long the family would often have to be re-admitted – as was the case with the Hawkins.

-However, in 1850, when Sarah and Sophia, aged thirteen and five respectively, were at the Norwood Industrial School, a very special visitor came to visit the institution: namely the writer Charles Dickens.
-In an article in Household Words (the weekly magazine he edited) entitled London Pauper Children, Dickens describes the school buildings as being as dingy and ugly as a small brewhouse.
+However, in 1850, when Sarah and Sophia Hawkins, aged thirteen and five respectively, were at the Norwood School, a very special visitor came to visit the institution: namely the writer Charles Dickens.
+In an article in Household Words (the new weekly journal he edited) entitled London Pauper Children, Dickens describes the school buildings as being as dingy and ugly as a small brewhouse.
 However, it is his in-depth description of the children and their education that forms the bulk of the article, and which is particularly fascinating to me in light of the fact that he may have briefly seen Sophia or Sarah in the course of his exploration of the school.

 Dickens describes the pupils as follows: The children, on their first appearance at this Norwood School, are usually in the most lamentable plight.
 Ignorance and dirt, rags and vermin, laziness and ill health, diseased scalps, and skins tortured by itch, are there characteristics.
 They are the very dregs of the population of the largest city in the world – the human waifs and strays of the modern Babylon; the children of poverty, and misery, and crime; in very many cases labouring under physical defects, such as bad sight or hearing; almost always stunted in their growth, and bearing the stamp of ugliness and suffering on their features.